df7cb/postgresql-unit/README.md

 base units can be combined to named and unnamed derived units using operators defined in the PostgreSQL type system.
 SI prefixes are used for input and output, and quantities can be converted to arbitrary scale.
-Byte quantities also accept IEC binary prefixes on input.
+Byte quantities can also use IEC binary prefixes for input and output.

 Requires PostgreSQL 9.4 or later (uses *psprintf()*), flex, and bison 3 (the pre-built grammar files are used if only bison 2 is available).